Nicaragua

 Private transport operator

 We have heard many good things the services provided by Alex Ruiz of Pacific Tours.
-Alex has a reputation in for providing a reliable service and going the extra mile to ensure that his customers are taken care of.
+Alex is a Nicaragua travel guide with a reputation in for providing a reliable service and going the extra mile to ensure that his customers are taken care of.

 Shuttle bus